A microphysically inspired approach to dark matter-dark energy interactions: first bounds on dark-sector scattering cross sections

-We also investigate the impact of the interaction on the acoustic angular, $\ell_A$, and the comoving sound horizon at the drag epoch, $r_{s,drag}$.
+We also investigate the impact of the interaction on the acoustic angular scale, $\ell_A$, and the comoving sound horizon at the drag epoch, $r_{s,drag}$.
 We observe that the interaction strength is correlated with the sound horizon.
-As seen in the right panel of Figure \ref{fig:contours} and Table \ref{tab:observational_constraints_final_limits}, the individual background probes (PP and BAO) allow for larger values of $r_{s,drag}$ compared to the PCMB constraint.
-Physically, an increase in the interaction term tends to allow for variations in $r_{s,drag}$.
-Consequently, to preserve the $\ell_A$) consistent with observations, a decrease in $\ell_A$ is typically observed in models with larger $r_s$.
-However, in the joint analysis, the high precision of the CMB priors dominates, fixing $r_{s,drag} \approx 147.7$ Mpc and constraining the interaction to the small values reported above.
+The combinations that include the acoustic-scale prior pin $\ell_A$ to $\approx 300.9$, while $r_{s,drag}$ remains comparatively loosely determined, reaching $144^{+11}_{-8.7}$ Mpc for the full combination.
+Because in this analysis we employ only the acoustic-scale prior $\ell_A$ rather than the full set of CMB distance priors, the early-universe physics is less tightly anchored: a broader range of $r_{s,drag}$ remains open, and the suppression of the interaction---although still effective---is weaker than that obtained with the complete CMB prior set.